There are two kinds of conditions we want to satisfy before we'll consider an estimator "legitimate":

 Example: Asymptotically Linear Estimator

-Consider the statistical model defined by all possible distributions of a univariate random variable ZZ and define our target parameter ψ(P)=EP[Z]\psi(P) = E_P[Z] (the population mean).
+Consider the statistical model defined by all possible distributions of a univariate random variable and define our target parameter (the population mean).

-Note that, 1) as is required, this function is zero-mean and 2) we can see that ϕ\phi depends on what PP is because EP[Z]E_P[Z] may be different for different PP.
+Note that, 1) as is required, this function is zero-mean and 2) we can see that depends on what is because may be different for different .

 It's not immediately clear why "influence function" is an appropriate name for this function.
 It might be more appropriate at this point to call it the "linearizing transformation" of the data relative to the estimator or something like that, since it allows us to represent our estimator as a sum of IID terms in large samples.
 We'll see later why it's called the influence function.

-You may also wonder about the n\sqrt n in front.
-That serves to "blow up" the difference between the estimation error and the sample average, so what we're saying is that what remains actually goes to 0 faster than n\sqrt n blows up (if it didn't, then the whole thing wouldn't converge).
-Why n\sqrt n?
-Because the central limit theorem says that nPnϕ(Z)\sqrt n \mathbb P_n \phi(Z) is what converges to a stable normal distribution.
-Without the root nn, Pnϕ(Z)\mathbb P_n \phi(Z) shrinks down to a thinner and thinner normal distribution until by itself it's just a spike at zero.
-So n\sqrt n is what we need to multiply everything by so that we're saying that the difference of two stable normal distributions is zero.
+You may also wonder about the in front.
+That serves to "blow up" the difference between the estimation error and the sample average, so what we're saying is that what remains actually goes to 0 faster than blows up (if it didn't, then the whole thing wouldn't converge).
+Why ?
+Because the central limit theorem says that is what converges to a stable normal distribution.
+Without the root , shrinks down to a thinner and thinner normal distribution until by itself it's just a spike at zero.
+So is what we need to multiply everything by so that we're saying that the difference of two stable normal distributions is zero.

 Central Limit Theorem

-The n\sqrt n is necessary because otherwise the distribution gets infinitely narrow (centered on E[Z]E[Z]) as nn increases.
-It happens that n\sqrt n is exactly the amount you need to counteract the shrinkage and "stabilize" the variance.
+The is necessary because otherwise the distribution gets infinitely narrow (centered on ) as increases.
+It happens that is exactly the amount you need to counteract the shrinkage and "stabilize" the variance.

-The influence function generally depen{ds on the true distribution PP. In the example we gave above for the population mean, we found ϕ(Z)=ZEP[Z]\phi(Z) = Z - E_P[Z], which clearly depends on PP because the true mean EP[Z]E_P[Z] can change as we vary the true distribution PP. Being asymptotically linear just means that for each PP there is some function ϕ\phi such that the above holds.
-So it's more explicit to write ϕP\phi_P but we'll omit the subscript unless it's necessary.
+The influence function generally depen{ds on the true distribution .
+In the example we gave above for the population mean, we found , which clearly depends on because the true mean can change as we vary the true distribution .
+Being asymptotically linear just means that for each there is some function such that the above holds.
+So it's more explicit to write but we'll omit the subscript unless it's necessary.
 This will become important later so make a mental note of it.

 It's totally possible for two different estimators to have the same influence function.
 This is because two different algorithms can turn out to behave very similarly as the sample size increases.
 We'll also see this later when we discuss different strategies for building optimal estimators: the estimators we get from using each strategy may be different, but they all have the same influence function and therefore all behave identically in large-enough samples.

-Using the definition of asymptotic linearity it follows immediately from the central limit theorem that n(ψ^nψ)N(0,V[ϕ(Z)])\sqrt{n}(\hat\psi_n - \psi)\rightsquigarrow \mathcal N(0, V[\phi(Z)]).
+Using the definition of asymptotic linearity it follows immediately from the central limit theorem that .
 In other words, by imposing asymptotic linearity, we ensure that the sampling distribution of our estimator is normal with mean zero as the sample size increases.
 That guarantees that our estimator is asymptotically unbiased (i.e. gets the right answer on average as sample size increases).
-This is ensured because the definition of an influence function includes the stipulation that it be mean-zero: E[ϕ]=0E[\phi] =0.
-It also makes it really easy to build a confidence interval because, since we know the function ϕ\phi, we can calculate the sampling variance of our estimate V[ψ^n]V[\hat\psi_n] using the sample variance Pn(ϕ(Z)Pnϕ(Z))2\mathbb P_n \big(\phi(Z) - \mathbb P_n \phi(Z)\big)^2, multiplied by nn.
-We call the quantity V[ϕ(Z)]V[\phi(Z)] the asymptotic variance.
+This is ensured because the definition of an influence function includes the stipulation that it be mean-zero: .
+It also makes it really easy to build a confidence interval because, since we know the function , we can calculate the sampling variance of our estimate using the sample variance , multiplied by .
+We call the quantity the asymptotic variance.

 Regularity

-To rule out this kind of thing, we have to make sure that the estimator attains the same limiting distribution as it would under PP even if we shift the true distribution around under its feet (such that it does eventually go to PP).
+To rule out this kind of thing, we have to make sure that the estimator attains the same limiting distribution as it would under even if we shift the true distribution around under its feet (such that it does eventually go to ).
 We’ll make this rigorous in a second.
-The idea here is that estimators that "cheat" by knowing something about PP will give bad answers if we move away from PP, even by some tiny amount.
-So we'll say we're only interested in considering estimators that give good answers even if we change PP slightly.
+The idea here is that estimators that "cheat" by knowing something about will give bad answers if we move away from , even by some tiny amount.
+So we'll say we're only interested in considering estimators that give good answers even if we change slightly.

 To define this rigorously we first need to introduce the concept of a path through the statistical model.